nallan-dev/web_pin/README.md

 Telegram-bot can be easy disabled in settings if you don't need them.

-App uses Django's built-in devserver with forced single-thread mode, to avoid possibly conflicts with pin commands.
+App uses CherryPy webserver with forced single-thread mode, to avoid possibly conflicts with pin commands (physical states).

-Usage with full mode (app, bot, schedule_cron_worker) ~ 25Mb RAM
+Usage with full mode (app, bot, schedule_cron_worker) ~ 20Mb RAM

 ## Installation